 What is interesting, however, is that most retirement plan providers are pursuing one of two strategies to grow and compete in this challenging industry; neither strategy is truly disruptive.
 Some are growing by acquisition, but now they are just sharing one antiquated platform with the same challenges.
 Others are trying to modernize their platform themselves.
 While ambitious, this approach presents several challenges, including a constant trade-off between rebuilding the platform and introducing new features or experiences to plan sponsors and participants.
 There’s also the challenge of attracting the tech talent needed to lead the replatforming efforts.

 Vanguard is blazing a unique trail.
-From fundamentally changing the investment industry, we know that true disruption often comes from the outside in, so we are partnering with an experienced digital disruptor, Infosys.
+From fundamentally changing the investment industry, we know that true disruption often comes from the outside in, so we are working long term with an experienced digital disruptor, Infosys.
 We will pair Vanguard’s prowess in plan design, participant behavior, and participant advice with Infosys’s track record of using technology to create leading-edge, customer-centric experiences.